ProAgent: Harnessing On-Demand Sensory Contexts for Proactive LLM Agent Systems in the Wild: Evaluation

 \subsubsection{Configuration}

 We fine-tune the VLMs using LoRA with a rank of 8, training for 10 epochs at a learning rate of $5 \times 10^{-4}$.
 For coarse-grained context extraction, we employ YOLO-v5~\cite{jocher2022ultralytics}, pretrained on the Objects365 dataset~\cite{shao2019objects365}.
 In addition, we set $k=30$, and use \texttt{all-MiniLM-L6-v2}~\cite{reimers2019sentence} for semantic similarity comparison.
 We use Google’s Geocoding and Places APIs for reverse geocoding and nearby PoI identification.
 The advanced VLM used in context-aware CoT distillation is Qwen2.5-VL-32B~\cite{Qwen2.5-VL}.
-We implement the agent with an API-based function calling framework~\cite{li2023api}, with a tool set from~\cite{yang2025contextagent}, containing 20 tools.
-In our experiments, the threshold for the proactive score and temporal constraint are set to 3 and 0.5, respectively.
+We implement the agent using an API-based function calling framework~\cite{li2023api}, with a tool set from the CAB dataset~\cite{yang2025contextagent}.
+The tool set contains 20 commonly used tools for real-world assistance, such as product price lookup, public transit schedules, and knowledge search.
+The suppression interval $\tau$ is set to 20\,s, the context window length $L$ to 4, and the user focus verification threshold $\tau_f$ to 0.2.
+The threshold for the temporal redundancy threshold $\tau_t$ is set to 0.5.
+By default, we use the Qwen3-VL-4B as the base model.
+We also deploy \workname~on VLMs of different scales, including Qwen3-VL-4B/30B, Gemma3-4B/27B, Qwen2.5-VL-3B/8B/32B~\cite{Qwen2.5-VL}, InternVL2.5-2B/8B~\cite{chen2024internvl}, and LLaVA-1.5-7B~\cite{liu2023llava}.